dhermes/bezier/docs/index.rst

    b_{j, n} = \binom{n}{j} s^j (1 - s)^{n - j}

-to defined a curve as a linear combination:
+to define a curve as a linear combination:

 .. math::